cstewart86/fpwd/site/content/_index.md

     Friends of People with Disabilities provides a safe and nurturing environment for children with disabilities, providing them with education and healthcare.

+    We care for 20 children with disabilities such as autism, Down syndrome, cerebral palsy, epilepsy, sickle cell anemia, deafness, attention deficit disorder and general learning difficulties.
 volunteer:
   heading: Looking to volunteer in Uganda?
   text: >-